Zack Greinke, Astros shut down A’s to win 8-1 opening day

 TRAINER’S ROOM

-Astros: Manager Dusty Baker said his players and staff who received COVID-19 vaccines during a quick stop home in Houston from spring training felt remarkably well with few issues.
+Astros: Baker said his players and staff who received COVID-19 vaccines during a quick stop home in Houston from spring training felt remarkably well with few issues.

-Athletics: Fiers was placed on the 10-day injured list retroactive to Monday lower back strain and RHP Trevor Rosenthal also went on the IL retroactive to Tuesday with inflammation in his throwing shoulder and will remain with the team to rehab.
-“He’s not going to throw for a while,” manager Bob Melvin said.
+Athletics: Fiers was placed on the 10-day injured list retroactive to Monday with a lower back strain, and reliever Trevor Rosenthal also went on the IL retroactive to Tuesday with inflammation in his throwing shoulder.
+He will remain with the team to rehab.
+“He’s not going to throw for a while,” Melvin said.

 UP NEXT

-Lefty Jesús Luzardo takes the ball in the second game of the series for the A’s opposite Astros righty Cristian Javier, a five-game winner last year in his first big league season.
+Left-hander Jesús Luzardo takes the ball in the second game of the series for the A’s opposite Astros righty Cristian Javier, a five-game winner last year in his first big league season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports